philhawksworth/fspe/ReadMe.md

 - `npm run build:js` to compile the javascript and handlebars templates for client-side rendering

+## Content API

+Content for use in the templates is intended to be made available to:

+1. The templates which render the static pages in the server.
+2. The browser for inclusion in the site via javascript rendering client-side.

+For development purposes, a dummy API is provided to satisfy the example pages.
+The full build command will also make the API available in the `/dist` folder for serving via the same static server.

 ## Serving

 `npm run serve` will run a static web server exposing the contents of the `/dist` output folder.

-# Content API

-Content for use in the templates is intended to be made available to:

-1. The templates which build the static pages
-2. Direct to the browser for inclusion in the site via javascript rendering in the browser.

-For development purposes, a dummy API is provided to satisfy the example pages.
-The full build command will also make the API avaible in the `/dist` folder for serving via the same static server.